Everyday Healthy Recipes

 Cubed potatoes and shredded vegetables in large pot.

-7. Drop the meatballs in the soup, add more stock, if needed, cover, bring to the boil again then simmer for 5-6 minutes or until the meatballs are fully cooked.
+7. Drop the meatballs into the soup, add more stock, if needed, cover, bring to the boil again then simmer for 5-6 minutes or until the meatballs are fully cooked.

 Top down view of vegetable soup with chicken meatballs in large pot.